Node 22 – Logical Integrity: Making Sure It Actually Works

 Most users won’t consciously think about logical checks or consistency rules.
 They’ll simply notice that Simmes don’t lead them into dead ends.

-That’s exactly the outcome this module is designed to protect.
+That’s exactly the outcome this Node is designed to protect.

 Closing Thought

-If earlier modules help Simmes explore ideas, adapt their thinking, and communicate with care,
+If earlier Nodes help Simmes explore ideas, adapt their thinking, and communicate with care,

 Module 22 makes sure those ideas can stand on their own.